lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 [36] "timestrk" "timecvd"  "timedth"  "timehyp"
 ```

 `@script`
-Now, there are many things that aren't clean or obvious from this dataset.
-For instance, the variable names aren't very clear what they mean.
-We'll need to tidy it up a bit more as we explore it further... we will likely find more things to tidy in the process.
+There are many things that aren't clean or obvious from this dataset.
+For instance, the variable names don't always clearly communicate what they mean.
+We'll need to tidy it up a bit more as we explore it further, and we will likely find more things to tidy in the process.

 ---
 ## Lesson summary